zooniverse/messenger/README.md

 <details>
 <summary><strong>POST /projects</strong></summary>

-- Accessible by project owners, collaborators, and site admins
+- Accessible by project owners, collaborators, and site admins.
+The id will be the same as the project's Panoptes id, `slug` is the only required parameter.

 ##### Schema